ccbysa/learngit/README.md

 # learngit
-learn how to use git
-learn how to use git.
+Learn how to use git.